MURTOMAASORTAJA/Astalo/README.md

 A crossplatform CLI-app for interacting with Entropy Tunkki.
 Currently compatible only with Linux.

+The application is self-contained, so running it *should* not need .NET 6.0 runtime.
+In case it does, install it to your computer.
+The rather large size of the executable file is because of the app being self-contained.

 ### How to install and use
 1. Download the latest release of Astalo.
 2. Create a directory for configuration: